elisoncrum/piipan/docs/roadmap.md

 Acceptance criteria
 - At least 3 states are using the NAC for every required case action
 - The NAC sends email notifications to each state involved in a match when a match is found
-- States can flag invalid matches
-- Both states involved in a match can report dispositions (eligible / ineligible)
 - FNS can use dispositions and invalid matches reported by states to measure accuracy
 - _Other features within scope are still being evaluated_